gptscript-ai/gptscript/docs/docs/02-examples/04-local-files.md

   Feel free to customize this email further to better suit your needs.
 Let me know if there's anything else I can assist you with!
 ```

 Try it out yourself and see what you can come up with.

 ## Next steps

 Hopefully you've found this guide helpful.
 From here, you have several options:

-- You can checkout out some of our other guides available in this section of the docs
+- You can check out some of our other guides available in this section of the docs
 - You can dive deeper into the options available when [writing script](/tools/gpt-file-reference)